Hosea Chapter 14

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-: say to Him, Take away all iniquity, and receive us well: so will we repay [with] the calves of our lips.
+: say to Him, Take away all iniquity, and receive [us] well: so will we repay with the calves of our lips.

-14:3 Assyria shall not save us; we will not ride on horses: neither will we say any more to the work of our hands, y’all are our gods: For in you the fatherless finds mercy.
+14:3 Assyria shall not save us; we will not ride on horses: neither will we say any more to the work of our hands, y’all are our gods: Because in you the fatherless finds mercy.

 14:6 His branches shall spread, and his beauty shall be like the olive tree, and his smell like [is] as Lebanon.